pfgithub/goilevelmod/README.md

 #### Discord

-@me and I'll add it.
-I'm on the GOI reward discord, speedrun discord, and GOIMP discord as pfg#4865.
+@pfg#4865 and I'll add it.
+I'm on the GOI reward discord, speedrun discord, and GOIMP discord.

+#### Steam Forums

+Reply with your map name, length, and difficulty and I'll add the map.

 ## Screenshots